Home Page Contents

 In a work of this magnitude errors and omissions are inevitable.
 Please e-mail suggestions, criticisms and comments to purfleet@hotmail.com (Peter Snedden) I look forward to hearing from you!

 Dr Peter Snedden (PhD, MSc, BSc Honours) is a research chemist and was educated at the Universities of Glasgow and Strathclyde.
-He lives in Irvine on the west coast of Scotland, and his interests include horse riding, gramophone records, soundtrack music and cinema.
+He lives in Scotland and his interests include horse riding, gramophone records, soundtrack music and cinema.

 The copyright of all material on this web site belongs to the the author under the terms of the United Kingdom Copyright Acts.
 Due acknowledgement must always be made of the use of any material contained in, or derived from, this web site.